sematic-ai/sematic/docs/first-pipeline.md

 The `@sematic.func` decorator converts any plain Python function into a so-called ["Sematic Function"](glossary.md).
 Sematic functions are tracked by Sematic as pipeline steps.
-This means that there inputs and outputs are type-checked and tracked as [Artifacts](glossary.md), and that you will be able to inspect and visualize the function's execution in the UI.
+This means that the inputs and outputs are type-checked and tracked as [Artifacts](glossary.md), and that you will be able to inspect and visualize the function's execution in the UI.